Sensor and ISPTechnology Deep Dive

 Also, some product developers who use NVIDIA processors do not want to use the internal ISP since it consumes additional GPU bandwidth for processing.
 They would instead prefer to use the processor for algorithm processing alone with the help of GPUs.

-Hope you got a fair understanding of why today ISPs come integrated with processors and not image sensors.
-Also, the choice between an internal and external ISP pretty much depends on your application.
+Therefore, the choice between an internal and external ISP depends on your application.
 The more complex your application, the higher the need for an external ISP.

-In case you wish to learn more about ISP tuning, and the significance of using an external ISP, have a look at the article
+Also, if you want to learn more about ISP tuning, and the significance of using an external ISP, read this blog.

 Related posts